bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lions.md

 **Pierre-Louis Lions** is a French mathematician best known for his work on partial differential equations and the calculus of variations.

 ### Mathematical Profile (Excerpt):
-* Let us note that Grasse is not very far from Draguignan where Alain Connes, who won a Fields Medal 12 years before Lions won his Fields Medal, was born.
+* Grasse is not very far from Draguignan where Alain Connes, who won a Fields Medal 12 years before Lions won his Fields Medal, was born.
 * Lions studied at the École Normale Supérieure from 1975 to 1979.
 * From 1979 to 1981 Lions held a research post at the Centre National de la Recherche Scientifique in Paris.
 * Lions has made some of the most important contributions to the theory of nonlinear partial differential equations through the 1980s and 1990s.